Connect a Printer

 If you have a DNP WPS unit, select "DNP WPS".
 The app will first try to find the WPS unit on its default IP address of 192.168.43.1.
 If it's not found there, you'll be prompted to enter the IP address of the WPS unit, which you should be able to find on the screen of the unit.
 After the unit is found, you'll get a choice of the paper-queue selection.
 Note that 4x6 means 4 x 6" print media with no cuts, and 2x2x6" means 4x6" print media with a cut down the middle (2 strips).

-Is your printer cutting off some of the photo?
+Is your printer cutting off some of the photo, or is the print not centered properly?

 See those inset settings in the screenshot above?
 They're what you can use to add extra space around the image that is printed, which will help stop your printer from cutting off some of the photo.

-If your printer prints too small, we recommend changing your printer settings (on the printer) instead if possible.
+If your printer prints too small and your insets are not set or are all zeros, then we recommend changing your printer settings (on the printer) instead if possible.

 Want to setup your DNP printer to print strips?